clarerutsky/Business-Analytics-Power-BI/README .md

-                    click the link below to projects
+                    click the link below to view the projects

   POWER BI PROJECT:
   the Report project was published on Power BI service, click the link below: